Face masks have been an essential tool throughout the COVID-19 pandemic in stopping the spread of the virus.

 You may choose to wear a P2/N95 respirator to protect yourself when looking after a high-risk individual or to protect others if you have been identified as a high-risk contact.
 Where possible, physical distancing and other COVID Smart behaviours are still recommended even if a P2/N95 respirator is worn.

 Further guidance on community face mask use by the national Infection Prevention and Control Expert Group is available on the Australian Government Department of Health and Aged Care website.

 Fit your mask to your face

-If your mask doesn’t fit your face well, warm air is likely to escape and fog up your lenses.
-When putting on your mask,
+If your mask doesn’t fit your face well, air is likely to enter or escape through the gaps and will not be filtered.

-- inch the top of the mask to fit the shape of your nose
+- pinch the top of the mask to fit the shape of your nose

 - run your fingers across the top from the midline to the sides of the mask to ensure the shape of the mask fits well